 - Tell me about a previous product you worked on and a feature you shipped

 - How do we launch Lyft in a new city?

 - If Lyft were to get into the parking business, what would you do?

 - How could we get more drivers to come downtown during peak demand?

 To look at the product sense interview in a bit more detail, check out our comprehensive guide.
 This guide focuses on Facebook, but it could apply to any company.

 This is the part of the interview to display that you have strong analytical and prioritization skills.
-Show that you can use data to pinpoint and solve problems, with the know-how to work well with engineers and analysts.
+Interviewers are looking for candidates who can get everything done in a logical order, evaluate trade-offs, and measure results using the most appropriate metrics.

 Below, we’ve listed the real execution questions that past candidates have reported on Glassdoor.
 You’ll notice a fair amount of product metric questions in the mix.
 The article we’ve written on this topic can help you learn how to answer these questions in a measured, effective way.

 Example PM interview questions asked at Lyft: Execution